oVirt/ovirt-site/source/feature/frontendrefactor.html.md

 ![](Frontend_class_diagram.png "Frontend_class_diagram.png")

+#### Frontend.java

+This is the main class being refactored.
+All the existing static methods have been preserved, they are just marked deprecated.
+All the existing static methods now have an equivalent non-static method.
+For instance if we had public static void RunQuery, we now have a public void runQuery with the same parameters.
+We added a static getInstance method in cases where it was hard to inject the singleton using GIN.
+The resulting functionality should be identical to the current Frontend class.

+#### VdcOperationManager

+This is the class that manages all operations going into the queue.
+Operations are allowed to go into the queue if one of the following is true:

+1. The user is logged in, and the operation is not public, and the operation is not already in the queue or being processed.
+    -   actions are allowed to be duplicate in the queue, only queries are not allowed to be duplicate.

+2. The user is not logged in and the operation is a public operation.

 ##### Special considerations

 1. When the user logs out the queue is purged and any outstanding operations are completed but no callbacks are called.